alpaycb/sqlplusdemo/README.md

 For each airline, it counts the total number of airlines in that country.
 The result is not grouped (like with `GROUP BY`), so you still see each airline as a separate row, but with the country’s total airline count attached.

-### Retrieve airport names and geo-coordinates, filtering based on latitude and longitude ranges.
+### Retrieve airport names and geo-coordinates, filtering based on latitude and longitude ranges:
+This is a typical Geo-Spatial querying with geo coordinates.

 ```sql
 SELECT ap.airportname, ap.geo.lat, ap.geo.lon
 FROM airport ap